FarronF/limerick-council-meetings/meetings/2018/10/15-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 17th September 2018.md

 constructed in 2018 to date is 42 with the total projection for 2018 of 61.
 These

-are broken down as follows: 42 – Southill and 19 – St. Mary’s Park.--- 7
+are broken down as follows: 42 – Southill and 19 – St. Mary’s Park.
+---
+7

 **9.**